-Digit Murphy is the current Head Coach of the women’s professional hockey team, the Boston Blades.
-Murphy has over twenty years of coaching experience since her start at Division I Brown University.
+Digit Murphy is the current Head Coach of the women’s professional hockey team, Kunlun Red Star and Head Coach of Team China Women’s Ice Hockey.
+Coach Murphy has over twenty years of coaching experience since her start at Division I Brown University.
 She has coached Olympians and All-Americans, and earned numerous ECAC and Ivy League titles.
 A key component to Murphy’s coaching philosophy is the belief in the growth of women’s presence in ice hockey and coaching, a passion she incorporates into all her work.

-Murphy spent 22 years as Brown University’s first female head coach and retired as such as one of the longest tenured coaches ever in collegiate women’s hockey.
+Coach Murphy spent 22 years as Brown University’s first female head coach and retired as one of the longest tenured coaches ever in collegiate women’s hockey.
+She also spent three seasons coaching the Boston Blades of the CWHL, winning the first (and only) non-Canadian Clarkson Cup.

 Her teams have made it to the national semifinals four times, playing for the National Championship three times.
 Murphy led Brown to a record of .500 or better in 16 of her 22 seasons.
 Murphy also led Brown to five Ivy League titles, six ECAC regular seasons or tournament titles, and four National Championship appearances.
 Under her leadership, Murphy’s players have been named Ivy League Player of the Year eight times, ECAC Player of the Year three times, Ivy and ECAC Rookie of the Year, and ECAC Goaltender of the Year.
 Seven of Murphy’s players have played in the Olympics for the United States, Canada, and Japan.
 Four of which have been named All-Americans.
 Her players have also earned 13 first team All-ECAC selections and 26 first team All-Ivy selections.